mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 "I thought you'd be interested," responds Dr. Bail.

 It's a computer-synthesized non-answer.
 In early science fiction, a robot would respond with something inane: *Does not compute* or *that is illogical*.
 Nakamura knows there is a reason, but the chatterbot will never reveal it.
-He found a dead-end.
+He has arrived at an algorithmic dead-end.

 ## Three filters

-"There's a small piece of plastic jammed in this filter."
+Nakamura looks closely at the third filter.
+"There's a small piece of plastic jammed in here."
 Nakamura shares his observation with Dr. Bail.

 "Is it blue?"